phatak-dev/blog/_posts/2020-03-30-spark-3-introduction-part-2.md

 ## Performance

-Having support multiple column support in all the transformations bring a huge improvement for the datasets with lot of columns.
+Having support for multiple column support in all the transformations bring a huge improvement for the datasets with lot of columns.

 ## Code